Purchase Order Terms and Conditions

 Vendor will not use the Drexel name, abbreviation of the Drexel name, trade names and/or trademarks (i.e., logos and seals) or any derivation thereof, in any form or manner in advertisements, reports, or other information released to the public, or place the Drexel name, abbreviations, trade names and/or trademarks or any derivation thereof on any consumer goods, products, or services for sale or distribution to the public, without Drexel's prior written approval.

 24. Equal Employment Opportunity

 Drexel is an equal opportunity institution.
 During the performance of this Agreement, Vendor agrees to be bound by all applicable federal, state and local laws, rules, regulations, orders, instructions and other directives governing equal employment opportunity.
-Inquiries may be directed to Drexel's Office of Equality and Diversity at 215.895.1405.
+Inquiries may be directed to Drexel's Office for Institutional Equity and Inclusive Culture at 215.895.1405.

 25. Export Controls

 The Vendor is responsible for complying with all applicable export control regulations.
 Any such export controlled items, equipment, or information MUST be properly handled and labeled by the Vendor as part of the Vendor's responsibility.
 The burden shall be on the Vendor to prevent such export controlled information from being improperly disclosed to Drexel and shall obtain the appropriate license or approval from the relevant authorities or to invoke an available exception, exemption, or exclusion before disclosing any export controlled materials to Drexel.
 In the event that the Vendor seeks to provide Drexel with any such controlled disclosures, the Vendor will so inform Drexel in writing, and shall NOT forward or provide ANY export controlled information to Drexel without the express written permission of the Drexel official in charge of such matters.
 The name of such official shall be provided upon request.